aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/megre.md

   status: "Completed"
   annotation: |
-    For 100 out of the 326 patients in the train/validation dataset the MEGRE images was annotated in MATLAB where the center of mass (CoM) coordinates of the gold fiducial marker signal voids were defined by one observer.
-For the remaining 226 of the patients in the train/validation dataset and the 39 patients in the test dataset MEGRE images, echo number one or two was exported to the treatment planning system Eclipse v.15.1 where the CoM points of the gold fiducial marker signal voids were defined by multiple observers and exported as DICOM RT-structures.
+    For 100 out of the 326 patients in the train/validation dataset the MEGRE images were annotated in MATLAB where the center of mass (CoM) coordinates of the gold fiducial marker signal voids were defined by one observer.
+For the remaining 226 of the patients in the train/validation dataset and the 40 patients in the test dataset MEGRE images, echo number one or two was exported to the treatment planning system Eclipse v.15.1 where the CoM points of the gold fiducial marker signal voids were defined by multiple observers and exported as DICOM RT-structures.
 Further details on this are provided in an article currently in review for publication.
-All fiducial identification was confirmed to be correct using CT images.
+All fiducial identifications were confirmed to be correct using the corresponding CT images.
   download: # Fixme: insert link to paper in annotation text above when published.
     links:
       - text: ""